 I'm grateful to Jake Knowles for scripting and directing one of the extras on the Withnail and I anniversary DVD, 'The Withnail and I Drinking Game', brilliantly presented by Peter McNamara:

 This question must surely remain unanswered.
-Danny lets them have a bottle contraption when he first come round; he says that he is thinking of going into business in the toy industry.
-Withnail cynically comments that he thought danny was in the 'bottle industry' but Danny says that that is just a sideline, and, indicating the Fairy Liquid bottle with tubes coming out of it next to him, says nonchalantly "You can have that.
+Danny lets them have a bottle contraption when he first comes round; he says that he is thinking of going into business in the toy industry.
+Withnail cynically comments that he thought Danny was in the 'bottle industry' but Danny says that that is just a sideline, and, indicating the Fairy Liquid bottle with tubes coming out of it next to him, says nonchalantly "You can have that.
 Instructions are included."

 It is not referred to again until the next day, on the way to the cottage, when Withnail says that he wants to stop and get hold of a child.
 When Marwood asks why, Withnail replies, firstly "to tutor it in the ways of righteousness" but mainly to get hold of some uncomtaminated urine.
 He then explains to Marwood how the bottle is meant to work, reading from the brief instructions written out by Danny, "allowing the drink-driver to operate in absolute safety", providing a clean urine sample (having refused everything but a urine sample), with the result that "they have to give you your keys back".